 If you’re a Jacksonville native, you may know the Mayport neighborhood as a shrimping community and military base nestled in the small beach town of Atlantic Beach.
 Only accessible by A1A, Mayport is considered West Atlantic Beach to the St. Johns Ferry.
 While Mayport is best known nationally as a Navy Port, it also boasts hidden gems that are perfect for local families and visitors.

-As a military spouse who has only lived in Jacksonville for several short but incredible years (two on base in Mayport), I’ve had a fun time exploring and finding unique places and things to do in our immediate area.
+As a military spouse who has lived in Jacksonville for several incredible years (and even on base in Mayport), I’ve had a fun time exploring and finding unique places and things to do in our immediate area.
 Below are some of our favorite spots right here in Mayport.

 Eats & Drinks